cocktailyogi/EggDuino/README.md

 Installation:

 - Upload Eggduino.ino with Arduino-IDE or similar tool to your Arudino (i.e. Uno)
+- Disable Autoreset on Arduinoboard (there are several ways to do this...
+Which one does not matter...)
 - Install Inkscape Tools wit Eggbot extension.
 Detailed instructions: (You yust need to complete Steps 1 and 2)          http://wiki.evilmadscientist.com/Installing_software

 - Because of an bug in the Eggbot-extension (Function findEiBotBoards()), the Eggduino cannot be detected by default.
 Hopefully, the guys will fix this later on.
 But we can fix it on our own.